 The 70s saw Lee Cooper’s innovative fashions assist in defining the disco decade.
 Hipster jeans were high trend and saw Lee Cooper work with Serge Gainsbourg and Jane Birkin who were constantly seen donning a pair of Lee Cooper jeans.
 In 1971 Lee Cooper turned heads across Europe with its mini skirt and the introduction of the first 32” bellbottom flair.

 In the 1980s, a sponsorship with The Rolling Stones took the Lee Cooper brand across the world, establishing Lee Cooper as the go-to brand for rock stars and music fans.
 Legendary fashion photographer and artist Jean Paul Goude was brought on board to launch the first ‘jogging jean with his innovative, yet unorthodox approach to the campaign.

 The long standing Lee Cooper logo was refreshed to the one that we recognise today.
 Lee Cooper also launched an exciting new collection called ‘3 by 1’ – the first five pocket slack jean to hit the market.

 Lee Cooper collaborated with Europe’s ‘IT’ girl, French model and actress, Lou Doillon.
-The collaboration celebrated the brand’s heritage with previous brand ambassadors and Doillon’s parents, the legendary Serge Gainsbourg and Jane Birkin.
+The collaboration celebrated the brand’s heritage with previous brand ambassador and Doillon’s mother, the legendary Jane Birkin.
 During this time, Lee Cooper released a clothing range inspired by The Beatles.

 Lee Cooper celebrated its 100th year anniversary.
 With a rich history as the original British denim brand and a century worth of expertise, Lee Cooper celebrated by supplying denim jackets and suits for over 1,200 members of the British Olympic and para-Olympic team for the opening ceremony of the 2008 Beijing Olympics.